Knowledge base

 cscript.exe c:\windows\system32\slmgr.vbs -upk

-Add new key
+Add a new key

-cscript.exe c:\windows\system32\slmgr.vbs -ipk {KEY}
+cscript.exe c:\windows\system32\slmgr.vbs -ipk {CLE}

-replacing {KEY}
+replacing {CLE}

-by the key of your configuration below:
+with the key from your configuration below:

-Operating system | KMS key |
+Operating system | KMS Key |

 ---|---|